 Leave your old baggage at home.

-If you are still recovering from a recent break up, take the time to heal before moving into a new relationship.
+If you are still recovering from a recent breakup, take the time to heal before moving into a new relationship.
 A rebound relationship may provide a nice distraction and keep you from having to deal with the full depth of your emotional pain.
-Most people jump into new relationships out of fear of being alone.
+People often jump into new relationships out of fear of being alone.
 It can seem easier and a lot more fun to jump back into dating than dealing with a broken heart.
 However, often times when we move on too quickly, we expect our new partner to make up for the mistakes of our previous relationship.
 This situation is a set up for disappointment and more hurt.
 It’s crucial to allow yourself the time to grieve, reflect on your responsibility for why the relationship went wrong, and what you want in a new relationship.

 Don’t move too fast.